UoB-COMSM0166/2025-group-15/README.md

 ### Qualitative Evaluations

 > After developing the core mechanics of the game, we conducted user evaluations by inviting members from other teams to test our game.
 Through Think Aloud sessions, we gathered feedback on gameplay, difficulty, and overall user experience.
-This helped us identify key areas for improvement and make necessary adjustments to enhance the game’s design and playability.
+This helped us identify key areas for improvement and make necessary adjustments to enhance the game's design and playability.

 #### Key Areas of Improvement